DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 ### Architecture
 ![ai-services-architecture](../../images/diagrams/ai-services.png)

-ADP has selected a [Standard SKU](https://learn.microsoft.com/en-us/azure/search/search-sku) for the Azure AI Search service as it provides a balance of storage and query capacity for the delivery projects which is more cost effective.
+ADP has selected a [Standard SKU](https://learn.microsoft.com/en-us/azure/search/search-sku) for the Azure AI Search service as it provides a cost effective balance of storage and query capacity for the delivery projects.
 Azure AI Search is a shared service between the ADP Delivery Projects.
 Allowing up to 50 indexes and 50 indexers in total and 35 GB of storage per partition and 160 GB of storage with two replicas, requiring two search unit per environment.
 This will allow 99.9% availability for read operations.

 !!! note

-    ADP Team can increase the tier, number of search units (replicas and partitions), if required as the need raises.
-Under the current scope of the current delivery projects, the standard SKU with two search units is sufficient allowing for 99.9% availability for read operations.
-If a project requires 99.9% availability for read/write operations can additional search units can be added.
+    The ADP Team can increase the tier and the number of search units (replicas and partitions) as required.
+Under the current scope of the delivery projects, the standard SKU with two search units is sufficient, allowing for 99.9% availability for read operations.
+If a project requires 99.9% availability for read/write operations, additional search units can be added.

 Azure AI Search will not be reachable from the public internet and will only be accessible via a private link to DEFRA VPN, DEFRA laptops, or consuming Azure/ Delivery Project services via a private endpoint.